KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/scalability/distributed_gpu_computing.md

 # Distributed GPU Computing
+The scaling of machine learning (ML) workloads in HPC environments can be achieved through various parallelism approaches.
+This section outlines the primary methods for parallelizing ML computations.

 One can decide to use multiple GPUs on their AI/ML applications for different reasons including but not limited to:
 * Handling large-scale datasets
 * Hyperparameter tuning